Unlike a hot tub, a jetted bath tub may not benefit from regular circulation. Sometimes jetted baths are used without using the pump or jets.

 So, although one can wipe down the shell and even rinse it off, how do we get rid of gunk inside the plumbing lines?

 A wasteful method may be to keep filling and emptying the spa with fresh water to “rinse out the lines”.

 A new product is out called Ahh-Some and it is just for this purpose.
 Before you go ahead and drain the water for a water change, just add a tablespoon of Ahh-Some to the water and let it do its magic.
 After following the manufacturer’s directions, empty the tub, wipe it down and both the spa and the plumbing lines are now ready for fresh, clean water.

-Find out more about Ahh-Some and try it before your next water change.
+Find out more about Ahh-Some on Amazon Canada and try it before your next water change.